Manuel Bandeira: Life and career

 Bandeira was born in Recife, Pernambuco.
 In 1904, he found out that he suffered from tuberculosis, which encouraged him to move from São Paulo to Rio de Janeiro, because of Rio's tropical beach weather.
 In 1922, after an extended stay in Europe where Bandeira met many prominent authors and painters, he contributed poems of political and social criticism to the Modernist movement in São Paulo.
 Bandeira began to publish his most important works in 1924.
 He became a respected Brazilian author and wrote for several newspapers and magazines.
 He also taught Hispanic Literature in Rio de Janeiro.
 Bandeira began to translate into Portuguese canonical plays of world literature in 1956, something he continued to do until his last days.
 He died in Rio de Janeiro.

 Bandeira's poems have a unique delicacy and beauty.
 Recurrent themes that can be found in his works are: the love of women, his childhood in the Northeast city of Recife, friends, and health problems.
-His delicate health affected his poetry, and many Many of his poems depict the limits of the human body.
+His delicate health affected his poetry, and many of his poems depict the limits of the human body.

 He is one of Brazil's most admired and inspiring poets until today.
 In fact, the "bandeiriano rhythm" deserves in-depth studies of essayists.
 Manuel Bandeira has a simple and direct style, but does not share the hardness of poets like João Cabral de Melo Neto, also a Pernambucano.
 Indeed, in an analysis of the works of Manuel Bandeira and João Cabral de Melo Neto, one sees that, unlike the latter, who aims to purge the lyricism of his work, Bandeira was the most lyrical of poets.
 His work addresses universal themes and everyday concerns, sometimes with an approach of "poem-a-joke", dealing with forms and inspiration that academic tradition considers vulgar.

 Manuel Bandeira, 1966.
 National Archives of Brazil.